Speakers:

 - NUS from a value chain development perspective”, by Emmanuel Msuya, Marketing Programme Officer, SWISSAID Tanzania

-Highlight: Main brand producing Bambara groundnut noodles
+Highlight: Main brands producing Bambara groundnut value-added products

 🥢 WhatIF Foods (Singapore)